 He started his union work for the Industrial, Wood and Allied Workers Union and the United Steelworkers 26 years ago, in early 1994.
 He quickly got involved in a lot of different activities, from organizing and Labour Board work to developing and delivering education to political action.
-He worked out of the USW District 3 as
+He worked out of the USW District 3 as staff, including 12 years as Assistant to the Director.
+That gave him the opportunity to learn about various sectors like mining, steel and telecommunications.

-"I've had the privilege to meet the hard-working members of our Union all across western Canada and work with our local activists and leaders on many contracts, issues, campaigns and, unfortunately, at times labour disputes, layoffs and closures."
+"I've had the privilege to meet the hardworking members of our Union all across western Canada and work with our local activists and leaders on many contracts, issues, campaigns and, unfortunately, at times labour disputes, layoffs and closures."